retrocomputacion/retrobbs/docs/readme.md

 - **\<colors\>**: a `bbsstyle` object defining the color set to use.

 ## common.petscii - *PETSCII* <-> *ASCII* tools and constants
-Many control codes and graphic characters are defined as constants in this module, is recommended to inspect it to learn more.
+Many control codes and graphic characters are defined as constants in this module, it is recommended to inspect it to learn more.

 **PALETTE**: A tuple containing the C64 palette control codes in the correct order